laoguowangCP/godot-statechart-sharp/docs/manual.md

 > [!Warning]
 >
-> This plugin is a stylized implementation of statechart.
-Not all definition in SCXML is provided, and details may differ.
+> This plugin is a stylized implementation of statechart pattern, details may differ from harel statecharts definition.
+XML extention defined in SCXML is not implemented.

 ## Statechart